(Click

 is relatively simple and similar to the camera eye retina.
 It does not

-have a lens (or much of a lens) so it does not provide fine optical corrections
+have a lens (or much of a lens) so it does not provide fine optical

 like the

 camera eye, the resultant image is less clear.
-Variable pupils are used to adapt
+Variable pupils

 to a variety of lighting situations.
-It takes more light to detect a given
+It takes more light to detect a

 scene because a bright image on the retina from a pinhole eye requires

-a large pupil (small f/no.) while a sharp image focus on the retina requires
+a large pupil (small f/no.) while a sharp image focus on the retina

 a small pupil (large f/no.).
 Therefore it is difficult to obtain sharp